-.27 The risk-free interest rates for investments purchased or sold at the balance sheet date are those available in the market, at the 60th anniversary from the balance sheet date and beyond, are equal to 80% of the ultimate risk-free reinvestment rate-median, at the 1st anniversary from the balance sheet date, are equal to 80% of the risk-free interest rates at the balance sheet date, at the 20th anniversary from the balance sheet date, are equal to 80% of (30% of the risk-free interest rates at the balance sheet date plus 70% of ultimate risk-free reinvestment rate-median), at the 40th anniversary from the balance sheet date, are equal to 80% of (10% of the risk-free interest rates at the balance sheet date plus 90% of ultimate risk-free reinvestment rate-median), and between each of the balance sheet date and the 1^{st} , 20^{th} , 40^{th} , and 60^{th} anniversaries, are determined using a uniform transition.
+- .31 The risk-free interest rates for investments purchased or sold - At the calculation date are those available in the market; - At the 60th anniversary from the calculation date and beyond, are equal to 80% of the ultimate risk-free reinvestment rate-median; - At the 1st anniversary from the calculation date, are equal to 80% of the risk-free interest rates at the calculation date; - At the 20th anniversary from the calculation date, are equal to 80% of (30% of the risk-free interest rates at the calculation date plus 70% of ultimate risk-free reinvestment rate-median); - At the 40th anniversary from the calculation date, are equal to 80% of (10% of the risk-free interest rates at the calculation date plus 90% of ultimate risk-free reinvestment rate-median); and - Between each of the calculation date and the 1st, 20th, 40th, and 60th anniversaries, are determined using a uniform transition.

-- This scenario is the same as prescribed scenario 7, with the 80% replaced by 120%. - .29 Repealed
+.32 This scenario is the same as prescribed scenario 7, with the 80% replaced by 120%.